Residences at Granite Park Workforce Housing

 $1.5M DOLA Innovative Housing Opportunities Incentive Grant

-In 2022, the Town of Frisco and CDOT were joined in this unique partnership by the Colorado Department of Local Affairs (DOLA), which awarded $1.5 million to the Town of Frisco to help bring Granite Park to reality through their Innovative Housing Opportunities Incentive grants.
+In 2022, the Town of Frisco and CDOT were joined in this unique partnership by the Colorado Department of Local Affairs (DOLA), which awarded $1.5 million to the Town of Frisco to help bring Residences at Granite Park to reality through their Innovative Housing Opportunities Incentive grants.
 The DOLA, through the Division of Local Government, awarded more than $18 million in funding across 13 counties in Colorado through this program.
 These 14 Innovative Housing Opportunities Incentive (IHOI) grants will provide 1,872 additional housing units, providing housing for approximately 4,867 people across Colorado.

 Construction